 7.3 2016 Waste Characterization Study [CK.
-7830-1]
+7830-1] 16 - 27

-Attached is a report of the General Manager, Corporate Performance, dated January 31, 2017, which was considered at the Regular Business Meeting of City Council held on February 27, 2017; it was resolved, in part, that the report be forwarded to SEAC for its information.
+Attached is a Resolution package from the Regular Business Meeting of City Council held on February 27, 2017; it was resolved, in part, that the report be forwarded to SEAC for its information.

-7.4 Development of the Swale - Response to Northeast Swale Watchers' 12 Points [CK.
+7.4 Development of the Swale - Response to Northeast Swale Watchers' 12 28 - 38 Points [CK.
 4131-5]

-Attached is a report of the General Manager, Corporate Performance, dated March 13, 2017, which was considered at the Standing Policy Committee on Environment, Utilities & Corporate Services meeting held on March 13, 2017; it was resolved, in part, that the report be forwarded to SEAC for its information.
+Attached is a Resolution package from the Standing Policy Committee on Environment, Utilities & Corporate Services meeting held on March 13, 2017; it was resolved, in part, that the report be forwarded to SEAC for its information.

 7.5 Hydropower Joint Ownership Project with Saskatoon Tribal Council [CK.
-2300-1]
+39 - 52 2300-1]

-Attached is a report of the General Manager, Transportation & Utilities, dated March 13, 2017, which was considered at the Regular Business Meeting of City Council held on March 27, 2017; it was resolved, in part, that the report be forwarded to SEAC for its information.
+Attached is a Resolution package from the Regular Business Meeting of City Council held on March 27, 2017; it was resolved, in part, that the report be forwarded to SEAC for its information.